 United States Secretary of State, Dr. Henry Kissinger, had discussions with Israeli Prime Minister, Mrs.?

-United States Secretary of State, Dr. Henry Kissinger, had discussions with Israeli Prime Minister, Mrs. Golda Meir, at her residence in Jerusalem on Thursday (May 2) in an attempt to obtain a disengagement of forces with Syria.
+Background: United States Secretary of State, Dr. Henry Kissinger, had discussions with Israeli Prime Minister, Mrs. Golda Meir, at her residence in Jerusalem on Thursday (May 2) in an attempt to obtain a disengagement of forces with Syria.

 About a hundred young people from the Likud opposition party demonstrated outside with placards warning against concessions.